 Originally published by the Editorial Board of The New York Times on November 26, 2013

-President Obama made the case for immigration reform again in a speech in San Francisco that seemed mostly directed to Republicans in Congress, who aren’t listening.,
+President Obama made the case for immigration reform again on Monday, in a speech in San Francisco that seemed mostly directed to Republicans in Congress, who aren’t listening.

 Noting the Republican resistance to passing a single comprehensive bill, he struck an oddly lighthearted note.
 “It’s Thanksgiving,” he said.
 “We can carve that bird into multiple pieces — a drumstick here, breast meat there.”
 This drew chuckles.
 By suggesting that large-scale immigration overhaul can be done incrementally, he was retreating from an argument that has guided reform advocates for a decade: fixing the broken system requires three things at once — tighter enforcement, an improved flow of new immigrants and legalization for the 11 million living here outside the law.